-Besides facilitating business decisions they also hold the founder, owner or leadership team accountable.
+Besides facilitating business decisions they will also hold the founder, owner or leadership team accountable.
 Both for what happens and what doesn't happen.

 “I see the power and value that comes from these advisory boards builds a tremendous advantage”.

-The Board of Advisors forces focus on issues that matter.
+The Board of Advisors forces focus on the issues that matter.
 Whether this is strategy, prioritization, people, risks, opportunities or infrastructure.
-It ensures that there is accountability and the delivery of agreed action and results.
+It also ensures that there is accountability and the delivery of agreed action and results.

 Eliminating Founders Syndrome

-The Board also goes a long way reducing the drama and the frustration that happens when a founder gets in their own way.
+The Board goes a long way reducing the drama and the frustration that happens when a founder gets in their own way.

 This can generate a lot of frustration throughout the operation.
-Which can drive away high performing staff because they're not allowed to do their jobs.
+Which will drive away high performing staff because they're not allowed to do their jobs.

 The Role of the Advisory Board